FrancisCrickInstitute/CALM/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

     ```shell
     conda deactivate
     ```

-> More detailed information on installing Cellpose can be found [here](https://github.com/MouseLand/cellpose?tab=readme-ov-file#installation) if needed.

-## Step 2: Install the FIJI - Cellpose Wrapper:

-This part should be relatively straightforward.
-Instructions for installing the Plugin allowing Cellpose to be run from FIJI can be found [here](https://github.com/BIOP/ijl-utilities-wrappers?tab=readme-ov-file#ib-fiji---cellpose-wrapper).
+9. It is possible to run Cellpose directly from FIJI.
+Instructions for installing the necessary FIJI Plugin can be found [here](https://github.com/BIOP/ijl-utilities-wrappers?tab=readme-ov-file#ib-fiji---cellpose-wrapper).